alextanhongpin/architecture-decision-records/database/001-database-orm.md

 # Database ORM

-To use ORM or not.
+## Context
+Deciding whether to use an Object-Relational Mapping (ORM) tool for database interactions.

+## Decision
+We considered using an ORM such as bun.

+## Consequences

+### Advantages
-ORM such as bun has some advantages when t comes to loading deeply nested associations.
+- **Nested Associations**: ORMs like bun provide advantages in loading deeply nested associations.

-They also have the advantage of being able to execute raw query.
+- **Raw Queries**: They allow the execution of raw SQL queries when needed.

-Some disadvantages however is that it doesnt conform to the standard sql interface.
+### Disadvantages
+- **Standard SQL Interface**: ORMs often do not conform to the standard SQL interface, leading to potential inconsistencies.

-There are also harder to integrate with when tools like go txdb.
+- **Integration**: They can be harder to integrate with tools like go txdb.

-The worst part is that they may no longer receives update or they are deprecated in favor of newer orm (e.g. from go-pg to bun).
+- **Maintenance**: Some ORMs may no longer receive updates or might be deprecated in favor of newer ORMs (e.g., go-pg to bun).

+## Conclusion
+Given the advantages and disadvantages, careful consideration is required to decide whether an ORM is suitable for the project's needs.